Efficient tools to build your streaming infrastructure

 SLDP is supported on various platforms with our playback solutions.

 SLDP can be played in HTML5 browsers with MSE and MMS support using the SLDP HTML5 Player, and you can also add playback to your own players using the JavaScript SDK.
-Mobile support is available with Larix Player for Android and iOS.
+This also includes DVR support by using HLS DVR streams.
+Mobile platforms also have native SLDP playback with Larix Player for Android and iOS.

 SLDP HTML5 Player